jashmerchant/soil-report-automation/README.md

 ## Troubleshooting

 **Browser window opens but nothing happens**
-The WSS website can be slow to load.
-Default timeouts are 60 s for navigation and 120 s for map/report rendering.
-If your connection is slow, the script will eventually time out and print a `FAILED` message for that property.
-Re-running usually succeeds.
+The WSS website can be slow on first load, especially for a region that hasn't been recently requested.
+Default timeouts are 90 s for navigation and 180 s for map/report rendering.
+If the script times out, re-running usually succeeds as WSS caches recent results server-side.

 **"Non-fatal errors creating printable version"**
 WSS sometimes shows this warning after generating a PDF (typically an SVG rendering note).
 The script automatically dismisses it and the PDF is still valid.

 **A property fails but others succeed**
 Each property runs in its own isolated browser context.
-A failure on one does not affect others.
-You can re-run the script pointing at a folder containing only the failed property's shapefiles.
+A failure on one stops subsequent properties from starting but does not affect any already in progress.
+Re-run with a folder containing only the failed property's shapefiles.

 **Windows path issues**
 Use forward slashes or quote paths with spaces: